-The development of the CIP does not have a direct impact on the budget.
+The adoption of the 10-Year CIP does not have a direct impact on the budget.
 The 10-Year CIP provides a roadmap for capital investment and an evaluation tool for the agency to invest its resource in projects that yield the most benefits to the agency.